gabrielstar/moon/README.md

 > -  I want the same for 50 browsers, 70 , etc...

 The solution we have allows us to run as many browsers as we can on our infrastructure but still within the limits of our nodes (their capacity =  nodes x slots/sessions).
-What we need for load tests is auto-scaling of both browsers and infrastructure.
+What we need for load tests is auto-scaling of both browsers instances and infrastructure.
 Let us see how we can achieve that with Moon and Kubernetes.

 ***

 ## Moon architecture

 Moon is a commercial 'Browsers Grid' that runs on Kubernetes natively.
-For our siltuon we can install Moon on Kubernetes and define auto-scalign rules for:
+For our siltuon we can install Moon on Kubernetes and define scaling rules for:

 - browser instances
-- hardware it runs on
+- hardware it runs on (kubernetes nodes)

 ![grid](img/moon.drawio.png)